sagemathinc/cocalc/notes/final_push.md

 * (2:00?) [ ] modify editor to use syncws enhanced version of worksheet

 * (1:00?) [ ] cursor position improvements: I should take what I currently do and combine it with "fuzzy search"... the combination should be unbeatable.

+* (1:00?) [ ] BUG -- when syncing editor documents, the first sync now doesn't loose anything, but it *DOES* move the cursor, which is confusion and causes errors while typing... every time.
+Maybe force a first sync right when document loads. ok, I'm testing this out while developing today to see how it goes.

 # Weekend final push for release
 * (1:00?) [ ] merge recent files (etc.) thing into the database; it's too frustrating/confusing tieing to computer.